Peak Day Partners FAQ

 -

-1. The Event Day baseline is calculated using the following method: The baseline is calculated on an hourly basis using the average of the 10 preceding non-holiday weekdays, excluding (a) days for when the customer was subject to an Event Day.
+The Event Day baseline is calculated using the following method: The baseline is calculated on an hourly basis using the average of the ten preceding non-holiday weekdays, excluding (a) days for when the customer was subject to an Event Day or (b) an event for a dual-enrolled demand response program or rate.

-3. The DO adjustment value is determined by calculating the ratio of (a) the average load of the first three hours of the four hours prior to the Event Day to (b) the average load of the same hours from the preceding 10 non-holiday weekdays as described in #1.
+The DO adjustment value is determined by calculating the ratio of (a) the average load of the first three hours of the four hours prior to the Event to (b) the average load of the same hours from the preceding ten non-holiday weekdays as described in #1.
 The DO adjustment value will be between 0.80 and 1.40.

 -

-We calculate your incentive by comparing your account’s electricity usage between 4 and 9 p.m. on each Event Day relative to your account’s baseline or "Event Day Baseline", which is your expected electricity usage if an Event Day had not been called.
+We calculate your incentive by comparing your account’s electricity usage between 4 and 9 p.m. on each Event Day relative to your account’s baseline or "Event Day Baseline".
+Your account’s baseline is your expected electricity usage if an Event Day had not been called.
 For each kilowatt-hour (kWh) of electricity your account reduced, your account is compensated by the per-kWh incentive rate of $1.50/kWh.
-If your account reduced electricity during more than 75% of the program’s total Event Day hours in a season, we will also apply the additional bonus rate of $1.00/kWh.
+If your account reduces electricity for over 75% of the program’s total Event Day-hours in a season, we will also apply the additional bonus rate of $1.00/kWh.

 -